Partners (2012 TV series)

 Partners is an American television sitcom that aired on CBS from September 24 to November 12, 2012, on Monday nights at 8:30 p.m., following the sitcom How I Met Your Mother.
-The series was created by Will & Grace creators Max Mutchnick and David Kohan, who also served as the show's executive producers and it stars Michael Urie, David Krumholtz, Sophia Bush, and Brandon Routh.
+The series was created by Will & Grace creators Max Mutchnick and David Kohan, who also served as the show's executive producers, and stars Michael Urie, David Krumholtz, Sophia Bush, and Brandon Routh.

 Premise

-Although they could not be more different, Louis and Joe are lifelong friends and partners in an architecture firm.
+Although they could not be more different, Louis and Joe are lifelong friends and partners in an architecture firm in New York City.
 Their "bromance" is tested when Joe gets engaged to Ali and Louis is in a new relationship with Wyatt.